ddev/ddev/docs/users/performance.md

 Each project by default already has a .ddev/mutagen.yml file with basic defaults which you can override if you remove the `#ddev-generated` line at the beginning of the file.

-If you prefer a global ~/.ddev/.mutagen/mutagen.yml file, you can also add that.

 The most likely thing you'll want to do is to exclude a path from mutagen syncing, which you can do in the `paths:` section of the `ignore:` stanza in the mutagen.yml.

 It is possible to exclude mutagen syncing from a path and bind-mount something from the host or a different volume on that path with a `docker-compose.*.yaml` file.